 Welcome to my Advent Calendar 2019.
 Last year, I was publishing daily articles about one-liners in Raku.
 This year, I decided to spend time on filling the gap in other areas and try as many other languages as possible.
-During the last decade or so, a lot of programming languages appeared.
-Some of them are … Continue reading “‘A Language a Day’ — Advent Calendar 2019”
+This series of publications transformed into my book ‘A Language a Day’, which you can get … Continue reading “‘A Language a Day’ — Advent Calendar 2019”

 The Raku stand at FOSDEM 2020